Eisenhower Matrix for Goal Setting

 DELEGATE

-• Responding to every notification on your phone immediately
+• Respond to every notification immediately

 SKIP IF NEEDED